 Improvement in quality of life- yes, no, or neutral

-All of these improve quality of life because you aren’t ingesting plastic.
+All of these suggestions improve your quality of life because you aren’t ingesting plastic.

 A)Order these from AMAZON and ask for paper packaging then compost the paper or recycle.

-1) SoyaJoy G4 Soy Milk Maker– makes almond, soy and rice milks- no more milk cartons UFC- 10 months.
-Improvement in quality of : yes tastes better.
-Yes and no: you spend time making.
-But you spend less time driving to store to stock up as you can buy lots of soy, rice, coconut, almonds in bulk to last a long time.
+1) SoyaJoy G4 Soy Milk Maker– makes almond, soy, and rice milk- no more milk cartons UFC- 10 months.
+Improvement in quality: yes, the milk tastes better.
+No: you spend time making.
+Yes: you spend less time driving to store to buy fresh as you can buy lots of dry soy, rice, coconut, almonds in bulk to last a long time.

 2) Reusable Swiffer cloths to clean your floors.
-If use 2 disposable clothes a week, payback- 6 months.
+If you use two disposable clothes a week, the payback is 6 months.
 Improvement of quality of life: No: You have to wash them.
-Yes: you don’t have to go to store and get them.
+Yes: you don’t have to go to the store and get them.

 3) Bidet attachment for $32 to reduce toilet paper 90%.
 We cut down 27,000 trees a day for toilet paper.
 Payback- 6 months if one person using.
-Improvement in quality of life: yes.
-Read amazon reviews.
-Spend less time driving to store to get more.
+Improvement in quality of life: Yes.
+Read Amazon reviews.
+You spend less time driving to the store to get more.

 Order these from one of the following stores https://www.goingzerowaste.com/blog/3-zero-waste-shops-for-all-your-plastic-free-needs or Wild Minimalist

-2) Merkur long handled safety razors– razors CVS.
+2) Merkur long-handled safety razors– razors CVS.
 Some prefer Gillette.
-Prices all over the place.
-You can get $30 razor.
+Prices are all over the place.
+You can get a $30 razor.
 Improvement of quality of life: No. I miss the Venus plastic razors.
-Maybe there is one that has a rotating head I don’t know about.
-Back in 1990, the EPA estimated Americans tossed two billion disposable razors.
+Maybe there is a razor that has a rotating head that I don’t know about.
+Back in 1990, the EPA estimated Americans tossed two billion disposable razors away a year.
 And our population has grown by about 75 million people since then.

 3) Tampons– Diva/Luna works better.
 Payback: 9 months.
 Pads- Thinx underwear.
-Improvement in quality of life: absolutely.
+Improvement in quality of life: yes.

-4) 2 sets muslin produce bags (I don’t like mesh) for buying produce, bakery goods and bin items- eliminates packaging/bags for oranges (blend to make juice), other produce, popcorn, salt, flour, beans, rice, chocolate, coffee, protein powder, humus, plaintain chips (as a sub for potato chips), chicken broth, sugar, nuts, oatmeal and bread, muffins, cookies (bakery section)
+4) 2 sets muslin produce bags (I don’t like mesh) for buying produce, bakery goods, and bin items- eliminates packaging/bags for oranges (blend to make juice), other produce, popcorn, salt, flour, beans, rice, chocolate, coffee, protein powder, hummus, plantain chips (as a sub for potato chips), chicken broth, sugar, nuts, oatmeal and bread, muffins, cookies (bakery section)